-This Policy is agreed and administered by the Remuneration Committee.
+This policy is agreed and administered by the Remuneration Committee.
 A copy of the policy can be obtained from the Company Secretary.

-Application of this Policy in 2022
+Application of this Policy in 2023

-A Short-Term Incentive Plan was in place and Enhanced Bonus Plan was introduced in 2022.
+A Short-Term Incentive Plan and Enhanced Bonus Plan were in place in 2023.
 A final payment was made to the Chief Executive in respect of the 2018-2020 Long Term Incentive Plan.

-The Remuneration Policy has been changed to reflect changes to Executive bonus schemes.
+The Remuneration Policy has been changed to reflect the introduction of a group income protection scheme.